WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 You want your regular code to be serializable, so with a mappartition, you can process a complete partition in one go (i.e. just called once per partition)

+## Anatomy of a Spark Job

+1.)
+Spark Context / Spark Session Object (i.e. our Spark Application) 2.)
+Actions e.g. collect, saveAsTextFile (i.e. Job)
+3.)
+Wide Transformations like `sort`, `groupByKey` (i.e. Stage, Stage) 4.)
+Computation to evaluate one partition, to combine narrow transforms (i.e. Task, Task)

+## How Jobs Are Submitted and Run

+Driver Program (i.e. SparkContext)
+Driver Program is managed by a 'Cluster Manger'
+There are many Worker Nodes that get jobs from the Driver Program Worker Nodes have Executors that run many Tasks